mengqian989/vzlib/medinfo2019/single_class.md

 - Overall, we see similar patterns to ari.
   - df = 1 still works better (VCGS is better).
-  - kmeans still works better.
+  - kmeans still works better except for the best result.
 - LSA is sometimes effective.
-- Two results (ranking) are quite similar.

 ## Full texts vs. abstracts (smaller data)